35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-• “You’re like a puzzle piece to this team – your skills perfectly fit what we need.”
+• “You’re a puzzle piece to this team – your skills perfectly fit what we need.”

 29. A blank canvas